hephaestus-compiler-project/types-bug-study-artifact/README.md

 ./scripts/get_data_for_selected_bugs.sh downloads data
 ```
 Finally, we need to get the fixes and the statistics for the selected bugs
 of our dataset.
-This script takes as input the `download directory, which
+This script takes as input the `download` directory, which
 includes the initial dataset, and the `data` directory, which must contain
-an `iterations` directory` with the selected bugs.
+an `iterations` directory with the selected bugs.
 Specifically, in this
-directory, some files contain bugs associated with their fixes.
+directory, files contain bugs associated with their fixes.
 For example, you can look at `data/iterations/1/java.txt`.
 The script
 downloads fixes' diffs, and computes statistics for these fixes in
 `data/diffs/{groovy,java,kotlin,scala}/bug_id`.
 Each generated directory